 Abrons Arts Center’s Curatorial AIRspace Residency annually supports one New York City-based curator.

-Abrons Arts Center’s Curatorial AIRspace Residency, presented in partnership with Artists Alliance Inc (AAI), will provide one New York City-based curator with an honorarium, production budget, materials budget, and office space to support the curation of one exhibition responding to the 2025 curatorial focus.
+Abrons Arts Center’s Curatorial AIRspace Residency, presented in partnership with Artists Alliance Inc (AAI), will provide one New York City-based curator with an honorarium, production budget, materials budget, and office space to support the curation of one exhibition responding to the 2025 curatorial focus of Transformation.
 The exhibition will be hosted at both Abrons Arts Center and Cuchifritos Gallery + Project Space.

 Funding